zabawt/js_recruitment_task/README.md

 ## Description

-We would like you to create an application that will display display list of news fetched from The Guardian.
+We would like you to create an application that will display list of news fetched from The Guardian.
 You should use their API, which can be found here: [https://open-platform.theguardian.com/](https://open-platform.theguardian.com/)

 Goal of this task is to check your JavaScript knowledge so please don't use any additional libraries, you can use `fetch` for http requests.